alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 #### Where do you need help?

 * Soundboarding & sense check on work environments/remit.
 Aka.
 Should I start chipping away at the Citizen Science in a box work and shift the other tasks?
+	* EK - we chatted about this and DC will provide a list of task for you to focus on - hopefully this will give you a clear stir of where to invest your time.

 #### Any other topics